mongodb/terraform-provider-mongodbatlas/website/docs/d/cluster.html.markdown

 ### Tags

- Key-value pairs used for tagging and categorizing the cluster.
-Each key and value has a maximum length of 255 characters.
+ Key-value pairs between 1 to 255 characters in length for tagging and categorizing the cluster.

 * `key` - Constant that defines the set of the tag.
 * `value` - Variable that belongs to the set of the tag.

-For additional information you can reference [Resource Tags](https://www.mongodb.com/docs/atlas/tags/).
+To learn more, see [Resource Tags](https://dochub.mongodb.org/core/add-cluster-tag-atlas).

 ### Labels

-**WARNING:** This property is deprecated and will be removed by September 2024, use `tags` attribute instead.
+**WARNING:** This property is deprecated and will be removed by September 2024, use the `tags` attribute instead.

 Key-value pairs that categorize the cluster.
 Each key and value has a maximum length of 255 characters.
 You cannot set the key `Infrastructure Tool`, it is used for internal purposes to track aggregate usage.